TomaszWaszczyk/historia.waszczyk.com/src/content/september-1.md

 All while the primary breadwinner (Germany) is looking at factory closures due to energy prices and trade deficits for the first time in recent history.

+Europe has buildings, machines, knowledge and trust took many centuries to accumulate have been debased the last 50 years.
+How much longer before this accumulated capital has been spent down?

 ---

 > Inflation is a process.
 Deflation is an event.